 Safety on the roads is a key concern for most cyclists, particularly for parents of younger children.
-York has always been a pretty safe place to cycle and you may be reassured to know that York is now officially the safest place in the UK to cycle (Source: CTC, 2009).
-Ever increasing numbers of cyclists in the city means that other road users are much more aware of their presence.
+York has always been a pretty safe place to cycle, with ever increasing numbers of cyclists in the city meaning that other road users are much more aware of their presence.

 Confident, safe cycling not only comes through experience but from good basic training.
 We offer personalised one-to-one Cycle training sessions suitable for all ages and abilities, whether you are a complete novice or just need a refresher or advanced skills session.

 Here are our top tips for safe cycling:

 - Cycle at a steady pace about one metre away from the kerb, so that you can anticipate and respond to road situations easily.
 This is called the secondary position.
 Riding too close to the kerb or parked cars puts yourself at more risk, and encourages drivers to squeeze by.
 Experienced cyclists often take what is called the primary position, placing themselves further out, directly in front of traffic, where road conditions dictate that drivers can't overtake them safely.

 - Make eye contact with other road users at junctions and crossings: make sure that they've seen you.

 - Be predictable and confident on the road so that all road users are aware of you.